Study-Finder/Hackefest-StudyFinder/README.md

 flutter run
 ```

-or if you want to see the running process, you can use
+or if you want to see the running process, you can use:

 ```
 flutter run -v